OmarAshraf-Bombo/Github-NPM/Npm/README.md

 > You Can Change The **^** Symbol With **~** Symbol, Which Will Update Only The Patch Version & Leave The Major & Minor Version Untouched.

-> If You Chose To Not The **^** Symbol or **~** Symbol, This Will Install The Exact Version In The Package.josn File Without ANy Updates.
+> If You Chose To Not The **^** Symbol or **~** Symbol, This Will Install The Exact Version In The Package.json File Without ANy Updates.

 ## devDependencies.

 > Packages that are only needed for local development and testing phase, as Jest, Babel, Webpack or Gulp...

-> You can install a devDependency by passing a --save-dev flag in the end of you install commande.........Example below.
+> You can install a devDependency by passing a --save-dev flag in the end of you install command.........Example below.
 ```
 npm install Package_Name --save-dev
 ```